dhulihan/httpeeved/README.md

 # httpeeved

-A simple, configurable mock webserver that cycles through good or bad response codes.
+A simple fake webserver that cycles through good or bad response codes.

 *Make your HTTP clients angry.*